-We are pleased to announce the renaming of the Farshid Guilak ORS Outstanding Achievement in Mentoring Award in recognition of his vast contributions to MSK researchers in helping to advance their careers.
+The ORS is pleased to announce the renaming of the Outstanding Achievement in Mentoring Award as the Farshid Guilak Outstanding Achievement in Mentoring Award.
+This is in recognition of Dr. Guilak’s vast contributions in helping musculoskeletal researchers to advance their careers.

 Overview